Lanjelin/astronvim-docker/.github/README.md

 It's an easy and efficient way of runnnig AstroNvim without having to install anything else but docker.

 ## Installation
-To persist configuration between runs, it's adviced to bind the internal path /root to either a volume or folder on the host.
+To persist configuration between runs, it's adviced to bind the internal path `/root` to either a volume or folder on the host.

 ### First Run
 The container will install AstroNvim and oh-my-zsh on first run, and installing all packages used by AstroNvim.
+It should be run as following before attempting anything else, to ensure configurations are properly populated.

 ```bash
 docker run -it --rm -v /mnt/user/appdata/astronvim:/root ghcr.io/lanjelin/astronvim-docker:latest